Dash-OS/tcl-cluster/README.md

 taken and handled in the order given.
 Modifiers allow us to conduct various operations on the tags so that we can easily manipulate them if needed.

+> **Note:** tags are what we are generally using while resolving services during send and query operations.

 ##### Tag Modifiers

 | Modifier      |  Description   |